AlexTechLegend/Unhinged/README.md

 1. Load the `extension` folder as an unpacked extension in Chrome.
 If you see an error like **"Manifest file is missing or unreadable"**, double-check that you selected the `extension` directory itself rather than the repository root.
 2. Click the extension icon to open or close the sidebar on any page.
+If the page was open before installation, the extension now injects its scripts automatically so you shouldn't see the "Could not establish connection" error.
 3. Use **Capture Snippet** to select a region.
 The screenshot and a placeholder analysis appear in the sidebar.
 The extension requests the `tabs` permission so it can capture the visible tab.
 4. Add an optional note and click **Save Note** to store it using `chrome.storage.sync`.